mohitsahunitrr/earthworks/README.md

 Given a .gpx file obtained from a GPS survey on the terrain, the construciton area (a rectangle delimited by 4 GPS points) and a reference elevation this application will compute the required cut and fill volumes for leveling the terrain to that reference and plot corresponding graphs.

 As GPS coordinates are based on a Geographic Coordinate System, these coordinates are converted to a Cartesian Coordinate System in order to make use of linear algebra for computing the volumes.
 The WGS84 (World Geodetic System) standard was used in the conversion process.

+### Important: Setting up Plotly api_key
+As a safety measure, API keys are not hardcoded.
+Please setup your own key when using the program.
+In Terminal:
+export MY_API_KEY='bdfr43lkjfr35'